The Building Blocks of Reading: Mastering the 44 English Phonemes

 • Long: /ae/ as in “cake.”

 While the short sounds are represented by just the letter, the long sounds often involve multiple spellings.
-Weigh and way use different letters to spell the same sound /ae/, this adds complexity for learners.
+Words like “weigh” and “way” use different letters to spell the same sound /ae/, which adds complexity for learners.

 R-Controlled Vowels